 We don’t use a minimum cutoff score in these two categories.
 Grade point averages and MCAT scores are only two of the factors we use in evaluating our applicants.
 However, we do expect applicants to have better than a B average in their prerequisite course work.
 The most recent entering class statistics are available here.

 When will I be notified about a decision on my application?

-Notification is typically sent by mail in accordance to a schedule agreed upon by the seven state-supported medical schools through the Texas Medical and Dental Schools Application Service.
-Below is a schedule of when admissions acceptance begin for Texas residents and non-residents.
+Notification is typically sent in accordance to a schedule agreed upon by the state-supported medical schools through the Texas Medical and Dental Schools Application Service.
+A schedule for admission notifications is available on this web site.

 Does TCOM have an Early Decision Program?

 Yes, we offer early admission to applicants who have outstanding credentials.
 You must apply only to TCOM.
 You must submit your completed application by August 1.
-Decisions will be sent by mid-September.
+Decisions will be sent by October 1.
 Information for Early Decision is available here.

 What if this a second career for me?
 Can I still go into medicine?

 Absolutely.
 We have always accepted qualified non-traditional students.
 We think their attitudes and life experiences enhance and strengthen the medical school experience for everyone.
 You aren’t required to have a degree in any premedical field, but you must have completed the appropriate course prerequisite requirements for admission.